Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Conclusions

 \section{Conclusions}

 In this paper, we presented a novel technique to reduce any high-dimensional look-up library to a lower-dimensional surrogate, and thus reduce the CPU costs of numerical simulations that rely on these libraries.
 Several machine learning techniques have been used: encoding based on deep neural networks, community clustering, surrogate modeling and classification in a three-step learning phase.
 In the first step, the proposed input/output-encoder architecture has been shown to outperform partial least-squares (PLS) for dimensionality reduction of input/output relations.
 Clustering was performed using Newman's algorithm.
 It discovered physically consistent clusters in the low-dimensional latent space without \textit{a-priori} knowledge of the number of clusters.
 Then, a random-forest classifier was trained, which reliably predicted the cluster of previously unencountered data points.
 Finally, a radial basis function network was constructed on each cluster to obtain a continuous and local representation of the library via a reduced-order surrogate model.
-The combination of these pre-processing steps has been shown to improve the efficiency of the model on our test case of a Mach-10 adiabatic boundary layer in chemical non-equilibrium.
-After training, the model replaced Mutation++ and converged rapidly to a new solution.
-The newly computed base flow is recovered accurately when compared to the true solution (obtained with Mutation++).
-During this demonstration, we observed a 50 \% CPU time decrease to compute the thermochemical properties of the mixture.
+The combination of these pre-processing steps has been shown to improve the efficiency of the model on our two test cases: a Mach-10 adiabatic boundary layer and a Mach-5.92 shock wave boundary layer interaction, both in chemical non-equilibrium.
+After training, the model replaced \acrshort{Mutation++} and converged rapidly to a new solution.
+The newly computed base flows were recovered accurately when compared to the true solution (obtained with \acrshort{Mutation++}).
+During this demonstration, we observed up to 70 \% CPU time decrease to compute the thermochemical properties of the mixture.
 This computational framework can be readily ported into other application fields to accelerate simulations that rely on high-dimensional look-up tables to model complex flow behavior such as combustion, phase-change or fluid-particle interactions. \\ Finally, future steps in algorithmic development will include on-the-fly adaptivity of the model to tackle unsteady flow problems, and leveraging analytical solutions during the initial training set.
+Application to ablation and more detailed chemical mechanisms, for example those appearing in reactive flows, are also being pursued at the moment in the context of future work.